testillano/h2agent/docs/api/README.md

 }
 ```

 > **Note**: `dynamics` fields are a read-only external snapshot accessible via the REST API only (e.g., to poll for completion).
 They are **not** available as transform variables.
 To use the current sequence value inside a transform, use the `seq` source instead.
+Dynamics are refreshed every 500ms during active ticking and on-demand when queried via the admin API, so values may lag slightly under high CPS.

 *Configuration rules:*